urban-tep/DDF-SDD/source/design/dlr-pc/Operating.rst

-Personnell
+Personnel
 ----------

 The DLR TEP Urban processing centre will be managed by an operator with some Urban TEP-specific activities.

  * An email account serves as communication endpoint.
- * The DlR processing centre monitors an account in the TEP Urban portal issue tracking system.
+ * The DLR processing centre monitors an account in the TEP Urban portal issue tracking system.

 Information persistence
 -----------------------